-Decreased kidney function leads to decreased cognitive functioningNovember 19th, 2012 in Diseases, Conditions, Syndromes /
+Decreased kidney function leads to decreased cognitive functioningNovember 19, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Decreased kidney function is associated with decreased cognitive functioning in areas such as global cognitive ability, abstract reasoning and verbal memory, according to a study led by Temple University.
 This is the first study describing change in multiple domains of cognitive functioning in order to determine which specific abilities are most affected in individuals with impaired renal function.

 Researchers from Temple, University of Maine and University of Maryland examined longitudinal data, five years apart, from 590 people.
 They wanted to see how much kidney function had changed over that time period, and whether it was associated with how much cognitive functioning had changed.
 They were interested in the overall change, but also in specific abilities such as abstract reasoning and verbal memory.